 What time does the festival start?

-Doors and box office/festival ticket desk will open at 9:30am each morning for ticket collection.
+Doors open at 9:30am and box office/festival ticket desk opens at 10:00am each morning for ticket collection.

 We recommend getting here early to avoid large queues before the opening keynote speech at 10.30am.
 It is strongly advised to be on time to each event as late arrivals might not be guaranteed entry.